Course guide of International Organisations (21211G2)

 Part II.
 Universal organizations: United Nations system

 • Topic 4.
-Origins and structure of United Nations Organization
+Origins and Structure of the United Nations Organization

 1. The creation of the UN